 4. Income statement

 An income statement is part of every financial report but visualizing it can be quite tricky.
 With the Zebra BI Tables visual, creating a visual like the one below only takes a few steps thanks to subtotals, invertible rows for costs, and automatically calculated absolute and relative variances (e.g. to the previous year, to plan or both):

 In our case, the categories for costs are already negative values but in practice that is not always the case.
 In the Zebra BI Tables visual you can simply change this by right-clicking on a category name and select Invert option so that categories like this will be subtracted instead of added to the income statement.

-In this article you can read a detailed explanation of how an income statement (P&L) report can be created from scratch.
+📖 Read a detailed explanation of how an income statement (P&L) report can be created from scratch. →